mikerodrigues/onkyo_eiscp_ruby/README.md

 Send/Receive eISCP messages to control receivers

-Open a TCP socket to send commands and receive solicited and non-solicited status updates.
+Open a TCP socket to receive solicited and non-solicited status updates.

 Mock reciever (currently only responds to discovery)